Anayaali2019/JazzCashApi-unofficail/README.md

 MAKE SURE TO REMOVE {}<br>
 <br>
 <br>
-NOTE:- THIS IS NON OFFICAIL SYSTEM WE DON'T SAVE ANY OF YOUR PERSON INFORMATION
+NOTE:- THIS IS NON OFFICAIL SYSTEM
+WE DON'T SAVE ANY OF YOUR PERSONAL INFORMATION
+========{
+App will only work

+jazzcash to jazzcash
+Easypaisa to easypaisa

+Cross transfer is not supported beacuse you will Receive different TID

+YOU CAN CREATE EASYPAISA AND JAZZCASH BOTH ACCOUNT
+ON SAME NUMBER SO APP WILL WORK FOR BOTH PAYMENT METHODS